• Home

 It’s not just tech stocks that are in the crosshairs.
 Losses were imposed on non-tech companies too, as investors became paranoid about how much damage AI might inflict upon sectors like trucking, real estate, and finance.

 Perhaps the wildest example of the rout was Algorhythm Holdings, a small trucking logistics company that also sells karaoke machines.
 The company said its SemiCab AI platform “helped customers scale freight volumes by 300% to 400% without a corresponding increase in headcount,” according to Jim Reid and his team at Deutsche Bank.
-“The Russell 3000 trucking index fell -6.64% as companies of all size reacted to the news.”
+“The Russell 3000 trucking index fell –6.64% as companies of all sizes reacted to the news.”

 “It’s perhaps indicative of the state of markets at the moment that a $6 million market cap company that until recently specialized in karaoke helped wipe tens of billions off logistics stocks to add to the weakness.
-I’ve seen some shocking karaoke performances in my time but this perhaps tops them all,” Reid told clients.
+I’ve seen some shocking karaoke performances in my time, but this perhaps tops them all,” Reid told clients.

 In commercial real estate, CBRE lost 8.84% yesterday after its CEO said on an earnings call that AI might reduce demand for offices.
 “If there are less office workers in the long run as a result of AI, there will be less demand for office space.
 That would be a long-term trend to unfold,” Bob Sulentic said.